and23jul/Learning-Repository/CAP/01-cap-step-by-step.md

   PRNum     : String(10);      //Banfn
   NetAmount : Decimal(20,5);   //Netwr
   DocName   : String(100);     //Name1
-  NavAttachment : Composition of many DocsAttachment on NavAttachment.parent = $self;
+  NavAttachment : Composition of many DocsAttachment on NavAttachment.parent = $self; //parent owns children (delete the parent, its childern go too)
 }

 entity DocsAttachment : cuid {
-  parent             : Association to SearchResult; //This have to be called parent AttachmentBinary   : LargeBinary;  //getdocatta/FileAtta }
+  parent             : Association to SearchResult; //attribte have to be named "parent" would be a reference without ownership.
+The composition is what makes child entity a single deep document.
+  AttachmentBinary   : LargeBinary;  //getdocatta/FileAtta
+}
 ```

-What's doing the work here:
-- `cuid` adds a UUID `ID` key automatically.
-- `managed` adds `createdAt / createdBy / modifiedAt / modifiedBy` — free audit fields.
-- `Composition` = parent owns children (delete the inspection, its items go too). `Association` would be a reference without ownership.
-The composition is what makes Inspection+Items a single deep document.

 For more info on CDS Schema Syntax, refer to https://github.com/and23jul/Learning-Repository/blob/main/CAP/02-cds-schema-syntax.md
 ---